 I’ve analyzed many websites hit by Phantom 2 and every quality problem I surfaced would have been picked up by a thorough Panda audit.

 We think this view has merit and explains why many webmasters thought a Panda was rolling out in early May.
-It will also mean that future updates may not be as severe as we are used to, and because Google will be able to determine better content quality in real-time (to some extent) it “should” improve the results in the SERPs for those consistently producing high-quality content.
+It will also mean that future updates may not be as severe as we are used to.
+Because Google will be able to determine better content quality in real-time (to some extent), it “should” improve the results in the SERPs for those consistently producing high-quality content.

-Whether you have been affected by the latest Update or not, we recommend that you continually evaluate the quality of the content on your website.
-As spammers and black hat SEO’s adapt to the new environment, it is inevitable that Google will look for more and more signals to seek out the higher quality content in the future and therefore it is wise not to wait until you are penalized before taken action.
+Whether you have been affected by the latest update or not, we recommend that you continually evaluate the quality of the content on your website.
+As spammers and black hat SEO’s adapt to the new environment, Google will inevitably look for more and more signals to seek out the higher quality content in the future, and therefore, it is wise not to wait until you are penalized before taken action.